Robot Arm Holding Computer Chip

 Can retail investors buy Cerebras Systems stock?

-Given its background in designing smartphone chips, Qualcomm (QCOM) is well-positioned to capitalize when generative AI comes to smartphones, PCs, and automobiles.
+Given its background in designing smartphone chips, Qualcomm (QCOM) is well-positioned to be a key player bringing generative AI comes to smartphones, PCs, and automobiles.

-However, the company needed a partner with the capacity to provide training grounds.
+However, the company needed a partner with the infrastructure to train large-scale models at speed.
+So it teamed up with Cerebras.

-Additionally, Cerebras uses Taiwan Semiconductor's (TSM) 5nm chips for all of its Wafer Scale Engine 3 (WSE-3) processors.
+Additionally, Cerebras uses Taiwan Semiconductor (TSM) 5nm chips for all of its Wafer Scale Engine 3 (WSE-3) processors.
 If there is increasing demand for Cerebras' products, its suppliers (including TSMC) will also profit.

-Qualcomm and TSMC are very large companies ($188 billion and $652 billion, respectively).
-Investing in either of these companies is a very indirect way to gain exposure to Cerebras' upside.
+That said, Qualcomm and TSMC are very large companies ($192 billion and $1.2 trillion, respectively), so investing in either of these companies is a very indirect way to gain exposure to Cerebras.

-Retail investors are probably better off waiting for the company's upcoming IPO.
+Retail investors are probably better off waiting for the company's IPO.

 Who founded Cerebras Systems?